supaflyENJOY/DynamicsDocs/docs/RCM/RCMworkflow.md

 ## Posting Orphaned Remits

 Orphaned Remits are remits that come in from your clearinghouse but are not posted to any specific claim.
-Posting orphaned remits to the right claims will give you accurate tracking of the outstanding and paid amounts on every claim.
-Posting orphaned remit lines (lines on a remit that were not posted to any claim lines) to claim lines will enable you to track this on a line by line basis.
+- Posting orphaned remits to the right claims will help you identify which claim lines the orphaned remit lines should be posted to.
+- Posting orphaned remit lines (lines on a remit that were not posted to any claim lines) to claim lines will give you accurate tracking of the outstanding and paid amounts on every claim, as well as on a line by line basis.

 **Post Orphaned Remits to Claims**: